-LEARN HOW TO MAKE A BOW OUT OF WRAPPING PAPER: A STEP BY STEP GUIDE TO THE EASIEST WAY TO MAKE BEAUTIFUL AND INEXPENSIVE PAPER BOWS
+LEARN HOW TO MAKE A BOW OUT OF WRAPPING PAPER: A STEP-BY-STEP GUIDE TO THE EASIEST WAY TO MAKE BEAUTIFUL AND INEXPENSIVE PAPER BOWS

 I have never been an expert bow maker.
-In fact one might call me the opposite… more like an unskilled experimental, tie and hope it stays bow maker.
+In fact, one might call me the opposite… more like an unskilled experimental, tie and hope it stays bow maker.
 But after this week… that has all changed!
-I learned from a friend how to make a bow out of wrapping paper and it was so easy I just couldn’t resist sharing with y’all!
+I learned from a friend how to make a bow out of wrapping paper, and it was so easy I just couldn’t resist sharing it with y’all!

-Find out exactly how to make a bow out of wrapping paper here in this tutorial video or feel free to scroll on down if you would like more detailed step by step instructions.
+Find out exactly how to make a bow out of wrapping paper here in this tutorial video, or feel free to scroll on down if you would like more detailed step-by-step instructions.

 PLEASE NOTE THAT THIS POST CONTAINS AFFILIATE LINKS WHICH MEANS AT NO CHARGE TO YOU WE EARN A SMALL COMMISSION IF YOU PURCHASE THROUGH OUR LINK.

-OK now it’s time to dive in on how to make a bow out of wrapping paper.
+OK, now it’s time to dive in on how to make a bow out of wrapping paper.
 So easy you are going to wonder why you never did this before!

 Supplies for the Wrapping Paper Bow:

 That’s it!
 Making these bows really is that simple!

 The first thing you will want to do to make your wrapping paper bow is to choose your wrapping paper.
 I know, I know this can be the hardest part so the trick is to start with scraps you already have.

 Then take a sheet of wrapping paper and fold it in half.
 The direction that you fold it will determine how long the curls on your ribbon are.